ourchurchtoo/website/src/posts/2022-07-04-can-we-gather-part-2.md

 >  I realised then just how much shame I am still carrying in my faith...I have now tasted how good a church can be.

 I think that part of the reason my church is so shame-free and non-toxic is that it’s made up of a community of spiritually abused people from a diverse range of religious and other sorts of backgrounds.
 Everyone understands what it is like to have been excluded and hurt by Christians and the rest of the world and they are able to come together and listen openly to each other, not attempt to convert anyone to a singular way of thinking, and sincerely care for each other.

+*The finale of "Can We Gather?"
+Genevieve celebrates an inclusive church community.
+Look for "Can We Gather?
+Part 3."*